lrichar23-source/cmsc315-discussions/unit1_oop/README.md

 **Overview**

-This project explores core object-oriented programming (OOP) concepts in Python through a hands-on implementation.
-Using a vehicle-themed class hierarchy, it demonstrates how inheritance, namespaces, and object copying work in practice.
-The goal is to show not just how to write OOP code, but why these concepts matter for building maintainable and reusable software.
-The program is organized into a parent class, a child class that extends it, and two demonstration functions that illustrate Python's namespace model and the distinction between shallow and deep copying.
+This project explored core object-oriented programming (OOP) concepts in Python through a hands-on implementation.
+Using a vehicle-themed class hierarchy, it demonstrated how inheritance, namespaces, and object copying worked in practice.
+The goal was to show not just how to write OOP code, but why these concepts mattered for building maintainable and reusable software.
+The program was organized into a parent class, a child class that extended it, and two demonstration functions that illustrated Python's namespace model and the distinction between shallow and deep copying.

 **Implementation Summary**